-Admission to the 4+1 program typically takes place in the student's senior year at Wellesley, and is contingent on the student having already made progress towards the engineering degree.
-Students admitted to the 4+1 program receive Olin's tuition scholarship, and may apply for additional financial aid, including programs specifically designated for 4+1 students.
+Admission to the 4+1 program takes place in the student's junior year at Wellesley, and is contingent on the student having already made progress towards the engineering degree (typically this means that students needs to complete no more than 32 credits during the year in residence at Olin).
+Students admitted to the 4+1 program receive Olin's tuition scholarship, and may apply for additional financial aid.